Image source:

 Management and Leadership

-CEO Antoine de Saint-Affrique leads Danone in its continuous pursuit of growth and innovation.
-Carla Hilhorst, serving as Senior Vice President of Research and Innovation, plays a vital role in maintaining Danone's position at the forefront of the dairy industry through cutting-edge R&D efforts.
+CEO Antoine de Saint-Affrique leads Danone with a focus on growth and innovation.
+Carla Hilhorst, the Senior Vice President of Research and Innovation, plays a crucial role in driving advancements in research initiatives at Danone.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.